 Properly structured exercises and stretches in the context of the patient’s individual condition

 - Strengthening Exercises

-To assist in general and specific strengthening of muscles involved and improve general function
+To assist in the general and specific strengthening of muscles involved and improve general function

 Education on Pain and Self-Management

 It is important with nonspecific low back pain to appreciate that there are likely several factors that are contributing to the pain and that the pain cannot be typically resolved by ‘fixing’ one structure.
 Advice on early movement is important as movement will assist in improving function and symptoms.
-Other education may include self-pain management strategies, education to motivate movement, and advise on work place activities and set up.
+Other education may include self-pain management strategies, education to motivate movement, and advice on workplace activities and setup.

 Where Can I Find a qualified Physiotherapist to treat my lower back?